-Both sources report data provided by medical examiners for the fourArizona border counties: Pima County, Santa Cruz County, Yuma County, and Cochise County.
-The majority of the Arizona deaths occur in Pima County.
+(The fourArizona border counties are Pima County, Santa Cruz County, Yuma County, and Cochise County.
+All but Yuma County fall within the Tucson Sector.
+The majority of the Arizona deaths occur in Pima County.)

 The annual number of migrant deaths shows no signs of decline, but there is also strong evidence that crossing the border has become substantially more dangerous from year to year.